Property vs Pension: Which Investment Strategy Wins?

 While property investments can be tax-efficient through deductions (e.g., mortgage interest, maintenance costs), investors must carefully manage tax liabilities to maximize returns.

-Liquidity and Accessibility: How Quickly Can You Access Your Funds?
+How Fast Can You Access Funds?

 Liquidity is an essential factor when choosing between property vs pension investments.
 It determines how quickly you can access your funds when needed.